denham-ed/rescala/README.md

 ### Dashboard

 The dashboard allows a logged-in user to view aggregated statistics about their logged practices.
 It also serves as the landing page for authenticated users.

 ![Dashboard Page](documentation/images/dashboard.png)

+The responsive layout of the Dashboard widgets is achieved using [MasonryJS](https://masonry.desandro.com/ 'Link to MasonryJS')

 **Recent Practices**
 - The most recent 5 logged practice sessions are rendered with the date and the headline.
-- Each session is clickable and redirects to the Session Details page. !!!!
-MAKE THIS A HYPERLINK!!!!
+- Each session is clickable and redirects to the [Session Details ](#session-details) page.

 **Goals**
 - Users can add long term goals, which can be updated and tracked.